jakobib/hypertext2019/infrastructure-agnostic-hypertext.md

 Limited by the state of document processing tools and by submission guidelines, this paper is not a demo of hypertext.^[See [@Capadisli2015] for a good example of what an actual demo paper might look like.]
-On a closer look however there are traces of transclusions that would fit into a full hypertext system.
-See figure \ref{fig:demopaper} for an overview of the document processing links and
+On a closer look however there are traces of transclusion links that have been processed to this paper.
+See figure \ref{fig:demopaper} for an overview and
-<https://github.com/jakobib/hypertext2019> for technical details and source
+<https://github.com/jakobib/hypertext2019> for details and sources.
-files.

 # Outline